 George and Ruth Shrode of Florida bought seven acres of private property in the 1970s, renovated the former Andrews Geyser caretaker’s cabin, planted an orchard across the road, and put in a swimming pool.
 They also worked with local residents and the town of Old Fort to refurbish the Andrews Geyser, which had fallen into disrepair after passenger rail ended in the 1960s.
 The Geyser was rededicated in 1976 (coincidentally on the day Innkeeper Brigette was born).
 Around 1980, the Shrodes built what is now the Inn’s beautiful Main House, with rough hewn cedar ceilings, a commercial kitchen for Ruth (an avid cook) and plenty of space for their children and grandchildren to enjoy.

 In the late 1990s, the home was bought by the Carillon family, who turned the private home into a four-room Bed & Breakfast, which included converting the swimming pool into a perennial garden.
 The Carillons expanded the B&B in 2001, adding three rooms to the renovated Deck House.
 Dave and Brigette Walters bought the Inn on Mill Creek in early 2007, brought along the very popular original innpugs, Csaba and Bugsy, and have been sharing the property with guests ever since.
 In 2013, Rosco the Rescue Pug joined the innpug crew at the age of five.
 Csaba, Bugsy and Rosco have all passed away after living long, spoiled lives (14.5, 15 and 13.5 years old), but the Inn still has a strong presence in its Department of Leisure with our newest innpugs, Chibi and Honey, who were born in 2022 and joined us in 2023.

-Improvements to the Inn since 2007 include renovations and upgrades to shared spaces, guest rooms and private bathrooms, the installation of a new outdoor patio, the addition of a walking labyrinth and a meandering boardwalk over a half-acre of wetlands near the pond on the property, and expanded garden spaces.
+Improvements to the Inn since 2007 include renovations and upgrades to shared spaces, guest rooms and private bathrooms, the installation of a new outdoor patio, the addition of a meditative walking labyrinth and a meandering boardwalk over a half-acre of wetlands near the pond on the property, and expanded garden spaces.
 The orchard is also under ongoing rehabilitation, with the plan to add a Monarch Butterfly milkweed and wildflower field.